 - All Programs: various award numbers and amounts

 Dr. David Chu Scholarship in Asia-Pacific Studies

-- China (Hong Kong), China (Shanghai & Beijing), and Japan: various award numbers and amounts
+- China (Hong Kong), China (Shanghai & Beijing), China (Beijing & Tianjin), China (Peking University): various award numbers and amounts

 Italian Scholastic Awards